dragoncsc/fun-with-soccer/README.md

 In place of precise locations, we are given approximate spaces inside of the box.
 This may actually be helpful as increased precision may add noise (think feet from the goal) while the discriptions are sufficiently detailed enough to draw a heat map of attempts in and around the 16 yard box.
 Currently, the model is too noisey to offer interesting 20 game simulations, in an effort to refine the accuracy of the model assist type may be removed.
 If a goal's commentary does not provide this data, then only the parameters given by the commentary will be accounted for in calculating the expected goal percentage.
 The sum total of all the expected goal calculations for a team during the game will represent the expected amount of goals for that team during the game, the sum of the opponent's calculations can be considered a measure of the first team's defensive strength.

+Example of use:
+Run espn_scraper.py, with the option of adjusting the dates on the bottom of the file, to scrape data.

 The 'graph_Xg_one_team' function allows the user to graph the expected goals for one team.
 Example useage of the xGoals file(Paste this below the average_goals_calc() class definition):

 xG_calculator = average_goals_calc()

 xG_calculator.build_model()

 c_dates, c_goals, c_xG = xG_calculator.calc_for_team(set(["Chelsea"]), "20150901", "20160701")

 c_r_xG = xG_calculator.get_running_xG(c_xG)

 xG_calculator.graph_Xg_one_team(c_dates, c_goals, c_xG, "Chelsea")